Chapter 22 — VAR Models

 22.10 Estimating a VAR in Python¶

-We now estimate a simple VAR model using inflation and interest rate data.
+We now estimate a simple VAR using financial data.

 import yfinance as yf